project-sunbird/sunbird.org-docs/developer-docs/server-installation/build-and-deploy.md

 ### Installing Sunbird

+> Note: If you used azure-provisioin.yaml for infra provision in azure, you can skip to the `Code Builds` section.

 #### Create Plugin Containers / Folder Structure

 - We will create few folders in azure for storing sunbird plugins